Kacper-Lubisz/L1-1st-Project/README.md

 complex model, so instead I will implement a nested component to see what needs to be added to the model.
 This implementation can be found at `design_tests/test4.html`.

+The main points that I took away from this implementation are, The component class should:
+* prevent setup and preload functions from being called multiple times
+* make it so that appropriate default parameters to draw and setup are passed when called by the p5 library.
+* include useful methods to help with nested components

 There is still one big issue that needs to be resolved.
 The problem is that the only way to access all the p5 utility methods, such as `createVector()`, is through the sketch.
 This isn't an issue for the object of the component, but if any other class is used, it will not have access to those methods.